Drop Spindle for Beginners: The $20 Entry to Hand Spinning

 Why Corriedale specifically: it has enough crimp to hold twist without a lot of spin, enough staple length to draft comfortably, and enough margin for error that inconsistent drafting does not immediately snap the yarn.
 Merino is softer and often recommended, but pure Merino’s short staple length makes it slightly less forgiving for beginners.
 A Merino-Corriedale blend splits the difference.

-Avoid for your first fiber: cotton (no crimp, requires more spin), silk (slippery, breaks if spin is uneven), very fine Merino (forgives nothing).
+Avoid for your first fiber: cotton (no crimp, requires more spin), silk (slippery, breaks if spin is uneven), very fine Merino (forgives nothing), and both ends of the staple-length spectrum: short fibers like cashmere and angora, and long ones like Wensleydale or Cotswold.
+Extremes in either direction punish inconsistent drafting harder than a mid-staple wool like Corriedale will.

 How do you spin on a drop spindle?